isomerpages/ura-address/pages/Street and Building Name FAQs.md

 <li>
     <input type="checkbox" id="accordion17">
-    <label for="accordion17">Can an existing building / estate name be changed or withdrawn?</label>
+    <label for="accordion17">Can an existing building or estate name be changed or withdrawn?</label>
     <div>
       <p>Such applications will be considered only if there are merits to do so, such as a change in ownership or the anchor tenant.</p>
           </div>